-RREACH utilizes the services of a company owned by a family member of the president for professional management and event services.
-For the years ended December 31, 2021 and 2020, the total paid to the company was \$56,000 and \$68,000, respectively.
+RREACH utilizes the services of two different companies owned by family members of the president for professional management and event services.
+For the years ended December 31, 2022 and 2021, the total paid to these companies was \$69,100 and \$56,000, respectively.